Enable AWH periodicity for pull-geometry=direction

 I can't figure out myself how to enable peridicity and suspect that other users will encounter exactly the same problem.

-#1 Updated by Semen Yesylevskyy 2 months ago
+#1 Updated by Semen Yesylevskyy over 1 year ago

 Digging the source code shows that function get_pull_coord_period() deduces periodicity for direction-periodic geometry: